 However, a well-managed company often needs both a good budgeting process and a more flexible forecasting method.
 The budget often serves as a useful road map in setting targets and determining subsequent actions.
 The rolling forecast can be a good indicator of where the business is steering and how the planned activities might affect the outcome.

-Are you interested in how Bizview can help your company work with rolling forecasts?
-Get a free demo and explore the possibilities of creating rolling forecasts in Bizview.
+Are you interested in how insightplanning can help your company work with rolling forecasts?
+Get a free demo and explore the possibilities of creating rolling forecasts in insightplanning.